Tilekdevs/Tilekdevs/README.md

 * ✉️  You can contact me at [gchncbv@gmail.com](mailto:gchncbv@gmail.com)
 * 🧠  I'm learning TypeScript and Node.js
 * 🤝  I'm open to collaborating on projects
-* ⚡  I love mountain tourism and cars
+* ⚡  I love travel and cars

 ### Skills